Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### PKSim.CLI.Core

 Contains code of the main functionalities of the CLI.
-Here we also have the minimal implementetations of interfaces that are necessary for the OSPSuite code to run, but that we know that we are not going to be using in the command line scenario and thus they are not fully implemented.
+Here we also have the minimal implementations of interfaces that are necessary for the OSPSuite code to run, but that we know that we are not going to be using in the command line scenario and thus they are not fully implemented.
 An obvious example for that would be the `CLIDialogCreator` minimal implementation of `IDialogCreator`.

 ### PKSim.BatchTool